AriKimelman/Fancy-Cars-And-Happiness/README.md

 **What did you do?**

-I proved that elderly people who have a higher net worth of cars tend to be happier.
+I proved that elderly people (ages 55+) who have a higher net worth of cars tend to be happier.
 I also found significant small increases in happiness as the value of people's vehicles go to the next (higher) price bin, ex: from 20-40K to 40-60K.
 In other words, there is a consistent increase in happiness when a person's vehicle net worth is in higher ranges.
 Having an expensive car does not make you happy - this is not the finding of this analysis.
 The findings are that people who have a higher net worth of vehicles tend to be happier.
 This finding supports the literature that wealthier people tend to be happier, by furthering this idea by specifically examining the relationship between a person's net worth of vehicles and their happiness, using information collected on over 50 thousand elderly people.

 **Statistic techniques deployed**